soc/soc.me/_six-years-of-scala-development/part-1.md

 Since I began my work on Scala around 2011, I have focused on increasing the quality of the language, its standard library, its tooling and documentation.
-My goal was to the improve the experience of Scala developers (especially newbies), making the language easier to adopt and therefore more attractive to a wider audience.
+My goal was to the improve the experience of Scala developers (especially newbies) by addressing frequently encountered issues, therefore making the language easier to adopt and more attractive to a wider audience.

 <br/>
-For the last six years I had been deeply committed to this goal, and looking back, it has been quite a ride:
+For the last six years I had been deeply committed to this idea, and looking back, it has been quite a ride:

 In the period of time I was active (until end-2016), I have been the